 Listening to your customers’ contributions can help you understand what’s important to them.
 Big businesses pay tens of thousands of dollars on market research to uncover that kind of information, then it’s processed and disseminated through different teams (sales, marketing, product development, distribution) and then eventually a change might be made.

-Small businesses that pay attention to their customers’ feedback can use the insights they get for free to quickly improve product offerings and service.
+In my experience coaching small businesses I’ve seen that businesses that pay attention to their customers’ feedback can use the insights they get for free to quickly improve product offerings and service.

 - Does this contribute to improving our core offering?